BarbzYHOOL/Ding80-to-Zygor/README.md

 Tempted to add The Absent Minded Professor questline, hooks into wetlands and all that.
 Clean up Forest Song quest start and end route.
 Add Bartolo's Yeti fur cloak
-End badlands quest by going to searing gorge to get the flightpath?
+Adding "Kill 'Em With Sleep Deprivation" and "Look at the Size of It!" when they are fixed in trinity and/or azeroth core Add druid water form questline, it fits into late westfall questing and it's written into Zygor's.

-Adding "Kill 'Em With Sleep Deprivation" and "Look at the Size of It!" when they are fixed in trinity and/or azeroth core
+## TBCduo
-Add druid water form questline, it fits into late westfall questing and it's written into Zygor's.
+This is a version of the guide tuned for 2 people leveling together doing more quest and some dungeons

 ## Fixing step comments.
 Don't worry about the step comments, just run `python step_fix.py <guide>` and it'll fix it for you.